chenxuan-he/chenxuan-he.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Institute of Statistics and Big Data, Renmin University of China</a>#.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Student in <a href='http://isbd.ruc.edu.cn/'>Institute of Statistics and Big Data, Renmin University of China</a>

 profile:
   align: right